-Harakat (Vowel) Nonspacing Marks.
-Harakat are marks that indicate vowels or other modifications of consonant letters.
-The code charts depict a character in the harakat range in relation to a dashed circle, indicating that this character is intended to be applied via some process to the character that precedes it in the text stream (that is, the base character).
+Tashkil Nonspacing Marks.
+Tashkil are marks that indicate vowels or other modifications of consonant letters.
+In English, these marks are often referred to as "points."
+They may also be called harakat, although technically, harakat refers to the subset of tashkil which denote short vowels.
+The code charts depict these tashkil in relation to a dotted circle, indicating that this character is intended to be applied via some process to the character that precedes it in the text stream (that is, the base character).
 General rules for applying nonspacing marks are given in Section 7.9, Combining Marks.
 The few marks that are placed after (to the left of) the base character are treated as ordinary spacing characters in the Unicode Standard.
-The Unicode Standard does not specify a sequence order in case of multiple harakat applied to the same Arabic base character, as there is no possible ambiguity of interpretation.
+The Unicode Standard does not specify a sequence order in case of multiple tashkil applied to the same Arabic base character.
 For more information about the canonical ordering of nonspacing marks, see Section 2.11, Combining Characters, and Section 3.11, Normalization Forms.

 The placement and rendering of vowel and other marks in Arabic strongly depends on the typographical environment or even the typographical style.
-For example, in the Unicode code charts, the default position of U+0651 of Arabic shadda is with the glyph placed above the base character, whereas for U+064D of Arabic Kasratan the glyph is placed below the base character, as shown in the first example in Figure 8-5.
-However, computer fonts often follow an approach that originated in metal typesetting and combine the kasratan with shadda in a ligature placed above the text, as shown in the second example in Figure 8-5.
+For example, in the Unicode code charts, the default position of U+0651 of ARABIC SHADDA is with the glyph placed above the base character, whereas for U+064D of ARABIC KASRATAN the glyph is placed below the base character, as shown in the first example in Figure 9-5.
+However, computer fonts often follow an approach that originated in metal typesetting and combine the kasratan with shadda in a ligature placed above the text, as shown in the second example in Figure 9-5.

-Figure 8-5.
+Figure 9-5.
 Placement of Harakat